Astros vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

+- In their last 10 contests, the Astros were underdogs just once and were winners in that contest.

-- When it comes to the over/under, the Astros and their foes are 8-2-0 in their last 10 contests.
+- When it comes to the over/under, the Astros and their foes are 9-1-0 in their previous 10 contests.

 Astros Betting Records & Stats

-- The Astros have been underdogs in 31 games this season and have come away with the win 18 times (58.1%) in those contests.
+- The Astros have been chosen as underdogs in 32 games this year and have walked away with the win 19 times (59.4%) in those games.

-- Houston has a record of 11-10 in games where bookmakers have it as underdogs of at least +105 on the moneyline.

 - The moneyline set for this matchup implies the Astros have a 48.8% chance of walking away with the win.

-- Games involving Houston have gone over the total set by oddsmakers in 68 of 132 chances this season.
+- Houston and its opponents have gone over the total this season in 69 of its 133 opportunities.

-- The Astros are 8-8-0 against the spread in their 16 games that had a posted line this season.
+- The Astros have an against the spread record of 8-8-0 in 16 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!